-The Chelsea chop is a nifty technique that helps control the size, shape and flowering time of certain summer-flowering plants – and May is the perfect time to do it.
+The Chelsea chop is a useful technique that helps control the size, shape and flowering time of certain summer-flowering plants – and late-May (around the time of the RHS Chelsea Flower Show) is the perfect time to do it.

 Discover 11 plants to Chelsea chop, below.

 Cut back phlox to encourage greater production of the richly scented blooms.

 Achillea is very attractive to pollinators, especially hoverflies.
 There are many beautiful cultivars to grow, including ‘Fanal’, ‘Moonshine’ and ‘Summer Berries’.